BijanSeif/OpenSRANE_Documentation/source/user/ModelingCommands/Recorders-SPK/Recorder.rst

 Recorder Command
 ================

-.. function:: Recorders.recorder(tag, filename='Recorder', fileAppend=True, recordfield='DamageLevel', NodesGroupTag=1,)
+.. function:: Recorders.recorder(tag, filename='Recorder', fileAppend=True, recordfield='DamageLevel', NodesGroupTag=1, MergeSavedFiles=False)

    Using this command, a specific result will be recorded for each simulation.
 The results that can be recorded by this command are listed in the following.
 The command is fast and it do not take much huge hard disk space.
 The simulated scenarios will no longer exist and user cannot load them after analysis.